pcko1/etherscan-python/README.md

 }
 ```

-where `kwargs` refer to the required arguments and `res` refers to the expected result if you were to run:
+where `kwargs` refer to the required named arguments and `res` refers to the expected result if you were to run:

 ``` python
 eth.get_block_number_by_timestamp(timestamp="1578638524", closest="before")